Twinkies bakers say they'd rather lose jobs than take pay cuts

 Following a summer and autumn spent in labor negotiations trying to find a common path to reorganization, Hostess’ management gained concessions from some unions, including the Teamsters.

-Teamsters officials complained that bakery union leaders did “not substantively look for a solution or engage in the process,” and complained that the BCTGM called for its strike on November 9 without first notifying the Teamsters.
+Teamsters officials complained that bakery union leaders did “not substantively look for a solution or engage in the process,” and complained that the BCTGM c a lled for its strike on Nov.
+9 without first notifying the Teamsters.

 They said that, unlike the bakery union, the Teamsters voted to “protect all jobs at Hostess.”
 Teamsters General Secretary-Treasurer Ken Hall said Wednesday’s court approval for liquidation marked “a sad day for thousands of families affected by the closing of this company.”